alan-turing-institute/rds-course/_sources/modules/m2/2-02-04-04-ImageData.md

 plt.show()
 ```

-## Normalisation
+## Standardisation

-Image processing will often expect the data to be normalised.
+Image processing will often expect the data to be standardised.

-As we've seen that our image data is represented in a numeric 2d or 3d tensor, we can normalise by converting the image
+As we've seen that our image data is represented in a numeric 2d or 3d tensor, we can standardise by converting the image
  to have zero mean, and unit variance.

 ```{code-cell} ipython3